nhansen/GQC/README.md

 ### General statistics file

-A file called "<assemblyhaplotype_name>.generalstats.txt" will contain general statistics about the assembly haplotype.
-The haplotype fasta file is first split into contigs anywhere the sequence contains at least 10 consecutive Ns (this value can be modified with the option --minns), and the number of scaffolds and contigs, the total bases within them, and statistics like N50/L50, NG50/LG50, and auNG are reported.
+A file called "<assembly_name>.generalstats.txt" will contain general statistics about the assembly.
+The fasta file is first split into contigs anywhere the sequence contains at least 10 consecutive Ns (this value can be modified with the option --minns), and the number of scaffolds and contigs, the total bases within them, and statistics like N50/L50, NG50/LG50, and auNG are reported.

-Then, the program evaluates the user-supplied alignments of the haplotype to the benchmark genome, and reports similar statistics (NGA50/LGA50/auNGA) for these alignments, as well as the total number of haplotype bases aligned to each of the two benchmark haplotypes.
+Then, the program evaluates the alignments of the phased scaffold segments to their corresponding benchmark genome haplotype, and reports similar statistics (NGA50/LGA50/auNGA) for these alignments, as well as the total number of bases aligned to each of the two benchmark haplotypes.

 For each of the benchmark heterozygote sites provided in the benchmark's heterozygote bed file, the program will determine which of the two parental benchmark alleles is present in any of the haplotype alignments that cover the site.
 Then, for individual contig alignments, it will tally the number of times heterozygous sites within the alignment switch from maternal to paternal or vice-versa.
 From these switches and the lengths of the alignments, a switch rate is calculated and reported.

 In evaluating accuracy, GQC tallies the number of discrepancies within primary alignments, and determines whether each represents the alternate allele of a heterozygous site.
 It then reports numbers of substitution and indel discrepancies and the number of these that match or don't match the alternate haplotype.
 From the total number of discrepancies and the total number of aligned bases, it reports a phred-scaled quality value (QV).

-For each homopolymer run in the benchmark's mononucleotide run file, the program examines the assembly alignments that intersect the homopolymer region.
+For each mono-, di-, tri-, and tetra- homopolymer run in the benchmark's short tandem repeat BED files, the bench program examines the assembly alignments that intersect the STR region.
 If the alignment has no discrepancies, it is considered "correct".
 If not and the assembly has a same-base run of a different length, its length is tallied, and if it has a different sequence, it is tallied as "complex".
 In the general statistics file, these categories are reported as "correct", "fewer or more of the same base", or "erroneous alleles other than extensions or contractions".

 ### BED files